Skip to main content

 Share the trails with a wide variety of native plants and animal species.

-The preserve is accessible from two land locations: the Winkler Point entrance in Fort Myers and the Estero River Scrub entrance in Estero.
+The preserve is accessible from two land locations: the Winkler Point entrance at 17981 Winkler Road, Fort Myers, FL, and the Estero River Scrub entrance at 4940 Broadway Ave.
+W., Estero, FL.

 Numerous miles of trails offer visitors the opportunity to hike the uplands of the preserve and enjoy the variety of wildlife and native vegetation that the park protects.
 The trails in the preserve are rugged and seasonally flooded in some areas.
 Sturdy footwear, insect repellent, sunscreen and plenty of water are recommended.